twbs/bootstrap/site/content/docs/5.0/getting-started/parcel.md

 Bootstrap depends on [Popper](https://popper.js.org/), which is specified in the `peerDependencies` property.
 This means that you will have to make sure to add both of them to your `package.json` using `npm install popper.js`.

-When all will be completed, your app project will be structured like this :
+When all will be completed, your app project will be structured like this:

 {{< highlight text >}}
 myProjectName/